JanSharp/quick-adjustable-inserters/notes.md

 - [x] add feature where using the key bind while holding an inserter in hand places it and instantly enters configuration mode
   - [x] upon entering, clear the cursor
   - [x] upon leaving, restore the cursor, if possible and if it didn't change through other means in the mean time
+  - [x] setting to not restore cursor when leaving.
+Even though I believe there's little reason to disable this, by having that setting there mentioning that you can use the key bind to place an inserter it ultimately makes that feature more discoverable.
+That's a good enough reason to keep the setting.
 - [ ] support ghosts, if possible (I think it is)
 - [x] support inserters of any size, and off grid
 - [x] handle multiplayer